NewSpectrum/NewSpectrum-Home/placeholders/coming-soon.md

 Allow me to explain either possibility...

+### Why doesn't it exist?

+If it truly doesn't exist, you found your way here because a __Wiki Page__, __README__, or other similar document was (or is being) written with the links/references pre-configured to match a file that has not yet been created- or a destination (e.g. some external resource) that hasn't been found/properly referenced.
+Though this might be an annoying experience, for which I apologise, this is still the most efficient way of creating properly-referenced documentation.

 ### What does *hilariously ill-prepared* mean, precisely?

 If the documentation you were *supposed* to find here does, in fact, exist but you *still* found this page instead, that means the document probably looks something like this: